Above photo: June solstice sunset in the nation of Oman, on the Arabian Peninsula, from our friend Priya Kumar. Thank you, Priya!

 Here’s a natural phenomenon you might never have imagined.
 That is, the sun actually takes more time to set around the time of a solstice.

 It’s true.
 The longest sunsets (and sunrises) occur at or near the solstices.
-The fastest sunsets (and sunrises) occur at or near the equinoxes.
+The shortest sunsets (and sunrises) occur at or near the equinoxes.
 This is true whether you live in the Northern or Southern Hemisphere.

 And, by the way, when we say sunset here, we’re talking about the actual number of minutes it takes for the body of the sun to sink below the western horizon.
-Follow the links below to learn more:

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

 At more northerly temperate latitudes, the sunset duration is greater; and at latitudes closer to the equator, the sunset duration is less.
-Near the Arctic Circle (65o north latitude), the duration of a solstice sunset lasts about 15 minutes; at the equator (0o latitude), the solstice sun takes a little over 2 and 1/4 minutes to set.
+Near the Arctic Circle (65 degrees north latitude), the duration of a solstice sunset lasts about 15 minutes.
+At the equator (0 degrees latitude), the solstice sun takes a little over 2 1/4 minutes to set.

 Regardless of latitude, however, the duration of sunset is always longest at or near the solstices.

 As it turns out, the sunset and sunrise are a tad longer on the December solstice than they are on the June solstice.
 That’s because the sun is closer to Earth in December than it is in June.
 Therefore, the sun’s disk looms a bit larger in our sky in December, and so it takes slightly longer to set.